First Steps Starting a Premium Themes Business

 That’s because being a good writer is about more than words.
 Good writers know how to communicate.
 They make things easy to understand.
 They can put themselves in someone else’s shoes.
 They know what to omit.
 They think clearly.
 Getting Real

 When I first started I had no development workflow to follow, specific tools to use, or a personal template to start with, but by the time going, I discovered and started to use different new tools and most importantly, I created my own code base that I use over and over for new themes.

-I don’t use any CSS frameworks like Bootstrap or Foundation, but I write my own CSS using Sass and recently I started to implement ITCSS, this gives me a huge control over my code and letting me know whats exactly inside my theme, this leads to more performance and makes maintenance much easier.
+I don’t use any CSS frameworks like Bootstrap or Foundation, but I write my own CSS using Sass and recently I started to implement ITCSS, it gives me a huge control over my code and let me know what exactly inside my theme, this leads to more performance and makes maintenance much easier.

 To know more details about the tools I use and my workflow, you can read my last article which considered another and important part of this post.

 One of the best things I have made over the past year is automating my workflow with BashScript.
 Imagine this scenario using terminal:

 - cd to the local Ghost themes directory.

 zip -r ….

 - Upload the new theme to the remote server using scp.